 b.
 For Parcels Not of Record, Acreage, and Multi-Directional Adjustments c.
-Parcel Map Optional
+Parcel Map Optional tentative map shall be required as a condition to the approval of a lot line adjustment that has obtained all other required approvals.

 In accordance with Section 8762 of the State Business and Professions Code, for parcels not of record, acreage and lot line adjustments involving multi-directional adjustments, the applicant will be required to submit a Record of Survey map and numerical closure sheets for all parcels, in addition to the deeds and legal descriptions to be recorded as specified in Section 7128.1a, above.